minimo6caracteres/tyron/README.md

 ```tyron as open source software```

 ```social enterprise``` Tyron's vision is to create a nonprofit open organization to manage this project.
+### Values
+:zap: To work to mitigate global warming.

+:zap: To advocate for data rights as human rights.

+### Profits
+The end-users pay for the service through transaction fees.

+Profits will fund sustainable projects to mitigate global warming.
+Users will also vote on these projects.